The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::

-    `Multiple scenario Libery files are not supported yet <https://github.com/The-OpenROAD-Project/OpenLane/issues/1343>`_.
+    `Multiple scenario Liberty files are not supported yet <https://github.com/The-OpenROAD-Project/OpenLane/issues/1343>`_.

-Liberty flow contains the timings, description I/O of the macro.
+Liberty flow contains the timings and description of I/O of the macro.
 It is used in Timing analysis and in synthesis.
 The liberty file is supplied to flow using ``EXTRA_LIBS`` configuration.
-Add it to configuration file:
+Add it to the configuration file:

 .. code-block::